Toronto

 Senior Writer

-Sara Jabakhanji is a Toronto-based senior writer assigned to cover news developments in the Middle East, including the war in Gaza and Lebanon.
+Sara Jabakhanji is a Toronto-based senior writer assigned to cover news developments in the Middle East, including the war in Gaza, Lebanon and Syria.
 She has worked in CBC bureaus in Ottawa, London and Toronto.
 You can reach her at sara.jabakhanji@cbc.ca.

 With files from Shawn Jeffords, Dale Manucdoc and The Canadian Press